Dickinson's Birds

 In transcribing Dickinson’s poems our aim has been to render as precisely and accurately as possible in the typographic medium Dickinson’s orthography, punctuation, and physical line and stanza breaks, as well as the disposition of her writing across leaves and other surfaces.
 In carrying out this work we consciously engaged two vital reading traditions: the manuscript tradition in which Dickinson worked exclusively during her lifetime, and the print tradition in which her work was widely disseminated and read after her death.
 [5]

-Our engagement with the manuscript tradition is registered in our inclusion—foregrounding—of the material faces of Dickinson’s manuscripts via digital facsimiles, and in our practice of transcribing directly from manuscript sources whenever possible.
+Our engagement with the manuscript tradition is registered in our inclusion—foregrounding—of the material faces of Dickinson’s manuscripts via digital facsimiles as well as in our practice of transcribing directly from manuscript sources whenever possible.
 In those instances where Dickinson’s “bird” poems share space on a MS surface with other poems not referencing birds, and in cases where “bird” poems are embedded within letters and letter drafts, the entire MS is transcribed.
 When a “bird” poem is embedded in a longer text, a “glow” effect in the transcription makes it readily identifiable.

-Our engagement with the print tradition is reflected in our decision to prepare limited diplomatic transcriptions of these works rather than typographic facsimiles.
-Here we deploy typographical forms and editorial symbols for a clarity of presentation that, perhaps paradoxically, also highlights the non-identity of print and manuscript productions.
+Our engagement with the print tradition is reflected in our decision to prepare limited diplomatic transcriptions of these works rather than fully typographic facsimiles.
+We also deploy typographical forms and editorial symbols for a clarity of presentation that, perhaps paradoxically, also highlights the non-identity of print and manuscript productions.

 Our transcriptions are presented on spectral panes that exist “behind” the facsimile images until called to the foreground by the reader.
 Like the C19 bird-blinds that were their inspiration, the panes are designed to convey our simultaneous sense of closeness and remoteness from Dickinson, her scene of writing, and her original authorial intentions.
 [6]